Automated, sequential email messages are a great way to describe drip campaigns in plain English.

-In that article, there’s the example of how Expedia sends behavioral, event-based emails shortly after the user abandons the search for hotels in specific locations.
+In that article, there’s an example of how Expedia sends behavioral, event-based emails shortly after the user abandons the search for hotels in specific locations.

-The moral of the story is that you can build a winning drip campaign, when aligning what a web visitor was just doing on your site with the email subject line.
+The moral of the story is that you can build a winning drip campaign when aligning what a web visitor was doing on your site with the email subject line.
 This aligns with what they were thinking about and will get their attention.

 4. Start slow and escalate

-Neil also teaches as, when he brings up the example of one of Ramit Sethi’s campaigns, that you can fork a drip campaign to segment users according to their behavior (e.g. clicks) and use these segments to transition seamlessly from mentioning pain points to offering a solution.
+Neil also teaches, when he brings up the example of one of Ramit Sethi’s campaigns, that you can fork a drip campaign to segment users according to their behavior (e.g., clicks) and use these segments to transition seamlessly from mentioning pain points to offering a solution.

 5. Reduce churn proactively

-A churn rate of 5-7% might be typical and acceptable, but anything greater can quickly send you out of business.
+A churn rate of 5-7% might be typical and acceptable, but anything more excellent can quickly send you out of business.

-To cater to that proactively, you can utilize email drips that will be trigger at some points where you sense or predict churn.
+To cater to that proactively, you can utilize email drips that will be triggered at some points where you sense or predict churn.
 You can avoid churn by proactively responding to it.

 6. Set up personalized notifications

-Another drip campaign lesson is learned when Neil mentions how Mint uses email notifications to help their users recognize and understand their difficult situation, and then explains how Mint can help.
+Another drip campaign lesson is learned when Neil mentions how Mint uses email notifications to help its users recognize and understand their difficult situation and then explains how Mint can help.

 7. Timely and stylish communication

-Finally, a lesson learned from op performing drip email campaigns is that contacting a new user within a short time after they’ve signed up can help to activate them.
-The communication style and content, as well as personalization elements, are important to keep your user coming back to your site and keep them engaged with your brand.
+Finally, a lesson learned from op performing drip email campaigns is that contacting new user within a short time after they’ve signed up can help to activate them.
+The communication style and content, as well as personalization elements, are essential to keep your users coming back to your site and keep them engaged with your brand.

-There’s a pattern among all drip campaigns that has a major impact on their success.
+There’s a pattern among all drip campaigns that have a significant impact on their success.
 Personalization.
-Keep in mind that the more you are able to personalize your drip campaigns (using name, location, job title, stage of the customer journey or anything like that) the better results you will get.
+Keep in mind that the more you can personalize your drip campaigns (using name, location, job title, stage of the customer journey, or anything like that), the better results you will get.

 Where drip campaigns go off the rails

-For every effective drip campaign, there are dozens that crash and burn.
+For every effective drip campaign, dozens crash and burn.
 But what makes a campaign go off the rails?
 These are some of the most frequent missteps with drip marketing: